chrdz/HeartAttack/README.md

 TD2 :

--Implementation and plotting of the minimal model functions (c.f. https://github.com/tguegan/HeartAttack/commit/4cf0d0738e94c520db184519d0d9d3825eb4ce73)
+-Implementation and plotting of the minimal model functions without the laplacian

 TD3 :